YOGA FOR SLEEP RECOVERY

 WEEKLY ONLINE CLASSES

 FIVE WEEK COURSE

-Yoga Therapy for Insomnia & Sleep Recovery (40 hours approx.)
+Yoga Therapy for Insomnia & Sleep Recovery for teaching groups (40 hours approx.)

 Each day will include a practice of the techniques being learnt, including asana (hatha and restorative), pranayama, meditation, and more so that you have direct experience of all the practices that you are offering to others.
 We will follow the sleep-wake guidance we will give to others in how we approach the training day.
 Many who take the course notice that their sleep improves whether they are ‘insomniac’ or not!